 Musical Direction & Scenic Design | SETH TAYLOR

 Lighting Design | SAMUEL COPELAND

 ENROLLMENT INFO |

-How: Enroll HERE any time starting Monday, January 6 through Saturday, February 8, 2020 (where you could enroll in person, if preferred.)
+How: Enroll HERE any time starting Monday, August 30 through Saturday, September 18, 2021.
 Once we receive your online enrollment, you will receive an invoice for tuition via email.
 Upon payment, your enrollment will be considered complete, and you will receive a second email confirmation.

-Where: The final enrollment day of February 8, and all rehearsals will take place at Stage Center Studios in SoBo, 5300 Barksdale Blvd., STE D, until we move to Marjorie Lyons Playhouse to perform.
+Where: All rehearsals will take place at Stage Center Studios in SoBo, 5300 Barksdale Blvd., STE D, until we move to Marjorie Lyons Playhouse to perform.

 IMPORTANT NOTE ON OUR CORE VALUES: Before enrolling in our production class, please consider the following…